sonambharti/Design-Patterns-in-Python/Structural-Design-Pattern/decorator/Readme.md

 ```

-# Overview to run the code to design a Leaderboard of Games
+# Overview to run the code to design a Decorator Use Case
 ## Output:
 ```
 python3 ./decorator/client.py